 - Anesthetic complications as they’re less heat tolerant

 Obesity is diagnosed by assessing the weight of the dog via BCS (Body Condition Score).
 It is a simple non-invasive way of assessing your dog’s weight.
-The most common BCS system is a nine-point parameter where 4/9 to 5/9 are normal, 6/9 to 7/9 are overweight and 8/9 is called obese with the dog weighing more than 30% over the ideal weight.
+The most common BCS system is a nine-point parameter where 4/9 to 5/9 are normal, 6/9 to 7/9 are overweight and 8/9 are called obese with the dog weighing more than 30% over the ideal weight.
 You can also take advice from veterinarians.
 They can do this by examining your dog; palpating its ribs, checking the lumbar area, tail, and head.

 To prevent obesity in dogs, you have to make sure that your dog gets: